strawberry-graphql/strawberry/docs/guides/errors.md

 In this guide we will outline the different types of errors that you will encounter when building a GraphQL server.

-> By default Strawberry will log all execution errors to a `strawberry.execution` logger.
-This behaviour can be changed by overriding the `process_errors` function on the `strawberry.Schema` class: [Handling execution errors](/docs/types/schema#handling-execution-errors).
+*Note*: By default Strawberry will log all execution errors to a `strawberry.execution` logger.
+More info: [Handling execution errors](../types/schema#handling-execution-errors).

 ## GraphQL validation errors